bcgov/entity/.github/ISSUE_TEMPLATE/Ops Support.md

 ---

 **Please Note: Put all key information in ZenHub Ticket Title:**
-- Titile is the only searchable field in Zenhub
+- Title is the only searchable field in Zenhub
-- Use Tempalte when create a new Ops ticket
+- Use Template when create a new Ops ticket

 **Contact information**